mhtoin/movieclub/README.md

 Users can search for movies in the app, or add them from an external watchlist.
 Currently only The MovieDB integration is included.

 ## Getting Started
-To run the current version of the app, you will need these things:
+To run the current version of the app, you will need the following :

-- A MonggoDB database.
-You can run one loaclly or, for example, use [MongoDB Atlas](https://www.mongodb.com/atlas/database)
+- A MongoDB database.
+You can run one locally or, for example, use [MongoDB Atlas](https://www.mongodb.com/atlas/database)
 - A Discord Application to use for authentication.
 You can create one [here](https://discord.com/developers)
 - Access to TMDB API.
 You can read how to get one [here](https://developer.themoviedb.org/docs)